Irubataru/irubataru/README.md

 Hiya!
 I am a physicist & developer trying to find a place for good quality code in science and research.
 Always interested in learning new things!

-- 💜 I love neovim, awesomeWM, arch linux, and C++
+- 💜 I love neovim, awesomeWM, Arch Linux, and C++
 - 🌱 I am currently learning webdev(vue), lua, rust, and C#